ZcashFoundation/zebra/.github/pull_request_template.md

 If you want specific reviewers for this PR, tag them here.
 -->

 ### Reviewer Checklist

-  - [ ] Will the PR name make sense to users?
+Check before approving the PR:
-    - [ ] Does it need extra CHANGELOG info? (new features, breaking changes, large changes)
+  - [ ] Does the PR scope match the ticket?
-  - [ ] Are the PR labels correct?
+  - [ ] Are there enough tests to make sure it works?
+Do the tests cover the PR motivation?
-  - [ ] Does the code do what the ticket and PR says?
+  - [ ] Are all the PR blockers dealt with?
-    - [ ] Does it change concurrent code, unsafe code, or consensus rules?
+        PR blockers can be dealt with in new tickets or PRs.

-  - [ ] How do you know it works?
-Does it have tests?
+_And check the PR Author checklist is complete._

 ## Follow Up Work